 X - Extinct.
 X - Isolated after dam construction (1925), extinct.
 X - Observed.
-X+- Identified as hatchery stock released into Alouette Lake. ++ ornamental aquarium goldfish.
+X+- Identified as hatchery stock released into Alouette Lake. ++ Ornamental aquarium goldfish.

 In 2008, two non-indigenous "exotics" were captured in the S. Alouette River for the first time.
 Oriental weatherfish (Misgurnus anguillicaudata) were captured in the S. Alouette River.
 These captures represent the first reported occurrence for this alien species in British Columbia waters.
 The aquarium trade imports this species and feral populations were first reported in California in 1968.
 More recently, they have been reported as far north as Puget Sound and Snohomish County Washington.
-In 2008 through 2011 there were five, two, 22 and 17 oriental weatherfish captured, respectively.
+In 2008 through 2012 there were five, two, 22, 17 and 24 oriental weatherfish captured, respectively.
 Captures have ranged between 101 mm to 205 mm and there is likely more than one-year class present in the S. Alouette River.
 This raises the possibility that they have established a self- sustaining population (J.D.
 McPhail, U.B.C., Vancouver, B.C., pers. comm.).

-In 2008 through 2011, a total of 14 pumpkinseed sunfish were captured.
+In 2008 through 2012, a total of 18 pumpkinseed sunfish were captured.
 Although this is a new species report for the S. Alouette River, McPhail (2007) reports they occur in the lower Fraser Valley.
 This non-native species has been widely introduced into Western North America.

 Both eulachon and carp were not previously recorded within the Alouette River.
 Elson (1985) records common carp within the Pitt River watershed, but not the Alouette River watershed.
-Eulachon are a culturally significant species and local first nation reports suggest they may have utilized the Alouette River for spawning in the past.
+Eulachon are a culturally significant species and local first nation reports suggest they may have they did utilized- personaly witnessed GC the Alouette River for spawning in the past.
 This is supported by anecdotal reports of local residents dip-netting for eulachon in the lower South Alouette River in the 1940's.

-The 2011 catch and relative contribution of each fish species to the total catch are presented in Table 3.5.
-In total, 509,139 wild reared fish were captured.
-Previously (1998 - 2010), the total catch ranged from 253,761 (2007) to 2,702,981 (2003).
+The 2012 catch and relative contribution of each fish species to the total catch are presented in Table 3.5.
+In total, 1,458,763 wild reared fish were captured.
+Previously (1998 - 2011), the total catch ranged from 253,761 (2007) to 2,702,981 (2003).

 Moving the rotary screw trap site upstream to the 224th St. location, combined with the use of the temporary "efficiency panels" has provided the desired increase in trap efficiency for smolts (Table 3.5).
-Lamprey spp., longnose dace and sculpin spp. dominate the non-sportfish catch.
+Sculpin spp., stickleback spp., and longnose dace dominate the non-sportfish catch.

 Catch results between the incline plane traps and rotary screw traps reflect program objectives for each gear type.
 Incline plane traps were utilized primarily to capture fry and rotary screw traps for smolts.
 This was due to the size selectivity of the trapping methods.
 For incline plane traps, the larger the juvenile fish, the lower the efficiency rating (Cope 1998).
 The fork-length cut-off, while dependent on the water velocities of the incline-plane, would appear to be in the order of 50 - 70 mm.
-The larger rotary screw traps were more effective at capturing juveniles in excess of 60 mm and were necessary to achieve smolt capture objectives.
+The larger rotary screw is more effective at capturing juveniles in excess of 60 mm and was necessary to achieve smolt capture objectives.
 The incline plane traps have a higher efficiency rating for fry at lower fork lengths and this effect becomes particularly evident for pink salmon fry, the smallest of the emigrating target species.